Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Introduction

 For example, this implies that a punctured torus does not admit a complete metric of positive scalar curvature (note however, that this particular statement follows from work of Gromov-Lawson in \cite[Example 6.9]{GL:complete} based on relative index theorems).
 When $X$ is compact, Theorem \ref{thm.pmt-bend} is well-known: it has recently been proven in all dimensions by Schoen--Yau \cite{SY:sing-PMT} via an analysis of singular minimal surfaces (cf.\ \cite{SY:descent,GromovLawson}).

-We emphasize that M.\ Lesourd, R.\ Unger, and S.-T.\ Yau have recently announced \cite{LUY:youtube} a proof of Theorem \ref{thm.pmt-bend} for $n=3$.
+We emphasize that M.\ Lesourd, R.\ Unger, and S.-T.\ Yau have recently proven \cite{LUY:liouville} Theorem \ref{thm.pmt-bend} for $n=3$.
 Their proof extends to $3<n\le 7$ under certain technical assumptions on the geometry and topology of the manifold at infinity.
-Our proof is different at a technical level (even when $n=3$) as compared to their indicated strategy (which involves analyzing non-compact stable minimal hypersurfaces).
+Our proof is different at a technical level (even when $n=3$) as compared to theirs (which involves analyzing non-compact stable minimal hypersurfaces).

-One main reason to consider Theorem \ref{thm.pmt-bend} comes from the study of the topology of locally conformally flat manifolds with nonnegative scalar curvature.
+The main reason to consider Theorem \ref{thm.pmt-bend} comes from the study of the topology of locally conformally flat manifolds with nonnegative scalar curvature.
 In their foundational work on these manifolds \cite{SY:conf-flat} (cf.\ \cite[Theorem 3.5]{SY:lectures}), Schoen--Yau have proven that the geometry of the developing map of a locally conformally flat manifold with non-negative scalar curvature is strongly influenced by the mass of the manifold obtained via a Green's function conformal blown-up (motivated by Schoen's solution to the Yamabe problem \cite{Schoen:Yamabe}).
 Such a blown-up manifold will have a distinguished asymptotically flat end, but will also have other ends with metrics that are complete but do not have any other constraints on their geometry or topology.